-Activity vs. Outcome-Based Variable Compensation Plans
+Activity vs. Outcome-Based Variable Compensation: Key Differences

 Activity-based plans: Building long-term customer relationships